keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 ### Create Resolver for `hello`

 Resolvers are where the actual work gets done.
 The schema sets the limitations of the API in terms of what the clients can do.
 Actually doing that work is the job of the resolver.
 Similar to the query and mutation explanation in my previous posts, we will return `Query` and `Mutation` if needed.
-Under query we now add in our `hello` resolver to return `hello world`.
+Under query, we now add in our `hello` resolver to return `hello world`.

 ```bash
 touch src/resolvers.js